Sidney Sonnino: Opposition and Prime Minister

-In response to the social reforms presented by Prime Minister Giuseppe Zanardelli in November 1902, Sonnino introduced a reform bill to alleviate poverty in southern Italy that provided for a reduction of the land tax in Sicily, Calabria and Sardinia; the facilitation of agricultural credit; the re-establishment of the system of perpetual lease for smallholdings (emphyteusis) and the dissemination and the enhancement of agrarian contracts to combine the interests of farmers with those of the landowners.
+In response to the social reforms presented by Prime Minister Giuseppe Zanardelli in November 1902, Sonnino introduced a reform bill to alleviate poverty in southern Italy that provided for a reduction of the land tax in Sicily, Calabria and Sardinia; the facilitation of agricultural credit; the re-establishment of the system of a perpetual lease for smallholdings (emphyteusis) and the dissemination and the enhancement of agrarian contracts to combine the interests of farmers with those of the landowners.
 Sonnino criticised the usual approach to solve the crisis through public works: "to construct railways where there is no trade is like giving a spoon to a man who has nothing to eat."

 Sonnino's uncompromising severity towards others long proved to be an obstacle to forming his own government.
 Nevertheless, Sonnino served twice briefly as prime minister.
 On 8 February 1906, Sonnino formed his first government, which lasted only three months.
 On 18 May 1906, after a mere 100 days, he was forced to resign.
 He proposed major changes to transform Southern Italy, which provoked opposition from the ruling groups.
 Land taxes were to be reduced by one third except for the largest landowners.
 He also proposed the establishment of provincial banks and subsidies to schools.
 His reforms provoked opposition from the ruling groups, and he was succeeded by Giovanni Giolitti.

 On 11 December 1909, Sonnino formed his second government with a strong connotation to the centre-right, but it did not last much longer and fell on 21 March 1910.